PowerShell/vscode-powershell/docs/community_snippets.md

 ### MaxColumnLengthinDataTable

-Takes a datatable object and iterates through it to get the max length of the string columns - useful for data loads into a SQL Server table with fixed column widths by @SQLDBAWithABeard
+Takes a datatable object and iterates through it to get the max length of the string columns - useful for data loads into a SQL Server table with fixed column widths by @SQLDBAWithABeard.

 #### Snippet